Outfits Inspired by Gwyneth Paltrow in A Perfect Murder

 I also put together this outfit option as I imagine she might dress today.

 If you like shearling, this single-breasted shearling coat is pretty chic.
 I also like any coat from Yves Salomon like this Meteo shearling coat.
 A very expensive but similar looking coat to the one in the film is the Bottega Veneta shearling wrap coat.
 This Teddy Double-Breasted Long Coat is another non-shearling option.
+For Fall 2022, try this belted faux fur coat.

 If I was dressing Emily Taylor today, I’d put her in oatmeal starting with this mélange wool and cashmere-blend cardigan.
 I’d pair it with a cashmere camisole and matching ribbed cashmere midi skirt below.